sommerfeld-io/telemetry/README.md

 ## Warning: This Setup is intended for our infrastructure

 Feel free to use this repository as a starting point for your own configuration.
-This config references hosts and servers by name simply starting the services will not work for you.
+However, this config references hosts and servers by name.
+So simply starting the services will not work for you.
 You need to adjust at least the host names of the machines you want to observe.

 ## Stack: `telemetry`